the-cc-dev/solid-components/README.md

 Portals are based on the React concept of Portals to allow markup outside of the root element of your component to be managed declaratively from your component.
 This has been historically useful for things like modals which due to Z-Index and render layers has always been awkward with nesting.
 With Webcomponents this has been more of a challenge because of Shadow DOM style encapsulation.
 Most generic Modals will use Slots to inject the content which means that parent styles should hold up.
 However if the Modal is inserted at the top of the Document it is no longer in the Shadow Root.
 In order to get styles you'd need to make non-generic components to wrap the generic one and are still left now with the manual effort of assigning the properties of those wrappers being inserted outside.

 This library takes React's Portal concept and applies it in a webcomponent friendly way by linking a satelite ShadowRoot not requiring another custom component and never exposing the render tree to the Light DOM.
 Sure Styles do not flow through the Portal but any Style Tag defined inside will be able to style the elements you would stick in the slots of your generic element.
-In addition all event handlers directly bound to the Portal will be forwarded to the Shadowroot.

 ```jsx
 import { Component, usePortal } from 'solid-components';